PoCInnovation/Workshops/ai/README.md

 ## Data Science & Pandas basics 👨‍🔬
 Basics of Data Science and introduce Pandas.
 You will:
 - learn to use Pandas
-- analyse huge datasets
+- analyze huge datasets
 - clean datasets
-- visualize data analyse
+- visualize data analyses

 ## PyTorch 🔦
 Usage of PyTorch.
 You will: